 Elin Gregory lives in South Wales (the old one) and can usually be found surrounded by books either at home or at her work in a museum.
 If she’s not writing, she’s reading or drawing and has an enthusiasm for notebooks and pens that borders on a fetish.
 Most of her stories start off on paper because that’s the way she’s always done it.

-Her nodding acquaintance with the 21st century is wary and she wonders if ‘antisocial’ media would be more appropriate for her, but she can be found on Facebook, Twitter, Live Journal and WordPress, details on her website—www.elingregory.com
+Her nodding acquaintance with the 21st century is wary and she wonders if ‘antisocial’ media would be more appropriate for her, but she can be found on Facebook, Twitter, Live Journal and WordPress, with all details here:

 You might have seen Cathy doing the headless chicken routine in previous years at the Meet, running around sorting last minute problems or pushing tickets for the raffle.
 When she isn’t organising someone or something Cathy usually can be found reading.
 Cathy will read just about anything she can get her hands on, with a particular love of murder mysteries and everything Greek/Roman.